harkal/picolang/README.md

 * Compiles to binary code, not interpreted
 * Generics/templates support (take that Golang! :P)
 * Inline assembly support

+The compiler itself is coded in Javascript in order to be easily used by web apps and electron apps that configure programmable microcontrollers.

+Having said that, the compiler is super-alpha™ code.
+The bulk of the code was written over a weekend as a challenge to myself.
+For example error reporting is simply not there right now.
+Of course, as I continue to work on it, I will get this updated.

 Example
 -------